ebjamieson97/undidRjl/README.md

 - **`end_times`** :: `character vector` or `NA` (defaults ~ `NA`) — A character vector of end times, corresponding to the silos.
 - **`treatment_times`** :: `character vector` or `NA` (defaults ~ `NA`) — A character vector of treatment times or "control", indicating when treatment started for each silo.
 - **`covariates`** :: `character vector` or `FALSE` (optional) (defaults ~ `FALSE`) — A character vector of covariates, or `FALSE` to exclude covariates.

-Generates an initial `.csv` file (`init.csv`) specifying the silos, start times, end times, and treatment (or control) times.
-This file is used to initialize the process of silo analysis.